The New ETF: Combining Tax Efficiency with Active Insights

 A diversified core equity holding combining complementary, fundamentally driven value and growth strategies.

-High conviction mid-cap value ETF that seeks significant returns by investing in stocks of companies with undervalued assets, growth, or dividends.
+High conviction mid-cap value ETF that seeks significant returns by investing in stocks of companies with undervalued assets, earnings growth, or dividend yield.

 High-conviction value stock ETF that seeks significant returns using flexibility across market cap and style.